Breathing and Posture: Can Bad Posture Affect Your Breathing?

 Many of us don’t even think about our posture until we find ourselves in a situation where it’s either difficult to maintain or impacts our wellbeing.

-Maybe you are standing for hours on end or sitting at your desk all day long.
+You may be standing for hours or sitting at your desk all day.
 Either way, your posture can cause many problems over time.
-The only way to combat these issues is by practicing good posture habits!
+The only way to combat these issues is by practicing good posture and habits!

 Different posture patterns such as forward head posture (FHP) and kyphosis have been shown to change breathing mechanisms, including diaphragm mobility.